Finding My Inner Joy and Connection Through Music

 I started by looking for playlists of spiritual jazz and free jazz on my Apple Music account.
 I found familiar popular names like Stevie Wonder, and I know a little about John Coltrane.
 But I was opened up to wonderful musicians like Don Cherry, Pharaoh Sanders, Henry Threadgill, Horace Tapscott, Andy Bey, Leon Thomas, and many others.

-What excites me so much about these people’s music is the inherent nature of joy in the sound.
+What excites me so much about this music is the inherent nature of joy in the sound.
 These are records that allow me to listen, to tune in to the words and to myself.
 They spark the emotional feeling in my chest.
 The butterflies in my stomach.

 Sometimes, the songs move to tears.
-Most times, they always make me think and take account of all of the wonderful things about being alive.
-In spite of everything else that I have going on, this is my joy time.
+Most of all, they make me think and take account of all the wonderful things about being alive.
+In spite of everything else that I have going on and trying to manage my mental health, this is my joy time.

 This practice of joy isn’t about being 'happy' for me.
 It is about planning and doing things that bring me joy.
 I am the shaper of my own joy.
 Trust me, this work is hard - especially when you are faced with family, friends, and co-workers who all are trying to survive in a world that makes people stressed out.